 Omniglobe International, L.L.C., a Delaware limited liability company with operations in India, provides data entry services relating to the Company's exception handling management.
 The Company pays Omniglobe an hourly rate for each hour worked by each of its data entry agents.
-For these services, the Company has paid Omniglobe \$0, \$2,211 and \$8,089 in 2003, 2004 and 2005 and \$1,532 and \$2,136 for the three months ended March 31, 2005 and 2006, respectively.
-At December 31,2004, 2005 and at March 31, 2006, amounts due to Omniglobe were \$399, \$577, and \$728, respectively.
+For these services, the Company has paid Omniglobe \$0, \$2,211 and \$8,089 in 2003, 2004 and 2005, respectively.
+At December 31, 2004 and 2005, amounts due to Omniglobe were \$399 and \$577, respectively.

 As of December 31, 2005, the Company had agreements with Omniglobe.
-One of the Company's agreements with Omniglobe provides for minimum levels of staffing at a specific price level resulting in an overall minimum commitment of \$350 over the next six months, of which \$175 has been recognized as expense during the three months ended March 31, 2006.
+One of the Company's agreements with Omniglobe provides for minimum levels of staffing at a specific price level resulting in an overall minimum commitment of \$350 over the next six months.
 Services provided include data entry and related services as well as development and testing services.
 The current agreements may be terminated by either party without cause with 30 or 60 days written notice prior to the end of the term.
 Unless terminated, the agreement will automatically renew in six month increments.
-As of March 31, 2006 the Company does not intend to terminate its arrangements with Omniglobe.
+As of December 31, 2005 the Company does not intend to terminate its arrangements with Omniglobe.